UNITARIAN UNIVERSALIST FELLOWSHIP OF CHAUTAUQUA

-Lenore Adams Memorial Scholarship
+Lenore Adams Memorial Scholarships

 Statement of Purpose

-The purpose of the scholarship established in Lenore's name is to provide a week-long, all-expenses-paid stay for a family of up to four persons (two adults and two children over 6 years old) at the UU Denominational House.
+The goal of this scholarship is to provide a week-long, expenses-paid stay for a family of up to four persons (two adults and two children over 6 years old) at the UU Denominational House on the grounds of the Chautauqua Institution.
+Preference is given to local families who would not be able to experience Chautauqua without financial assistance.

 Application

-• Submit applications electronically or via US Mail to:
+- Submit applications electronically or via US Mail to:

 Audrey.donald.dowling@gmail.com or Audrey Dowling, 6439 Portage Rd, Westfield, NY 14787.